Burla-Cloud/documentation_website/README.md

-## This repository has been archived.<br> Burla's documentation has migrated to [GitBook](https://www.gitbook.com) (still available at [docs.burla.dev](https://docs.burla.dev)).
+## This repository has been archived.

+### Burla's documentation is now made using [GitBook](https://www.gitbook.com).<br> Docs are still available at: [docs.burla.dev](https://docs.burla.dev).

-Documentation in gitbook is synced as a collection of markdown files in the [user-docs](https://github.com/Burla-Cloud/user-docs) repo.
-PR's in this repo are welcome.
+GitBook documentation is automatically synced as a collection of markdown files in the [user-docs](https://github.com/Burla-Cloud/user-docs) repo.
+PR's in this repo are welcome and appreciated!

 <br>
 <br>